us/nlpGAN/README.md

-# SeqGan TF2 Implementation For Custom Datasets
+# SeqGan TF2 Implementation For IMBD Reviews Dataset

 ## Installation and Usage